Politics of Myanmar: Independence era

 On 4 January 1948, Burma achieved independence from Britain, and became a democracy based on the parliamentary system.

 In late 1946 Aung San became Deputy Chairman of the Executive Council of Burma, a transitional government.
-But on 19 July 1947, political rivals assassinated Aung San and several cabinet members.
+But on 19 July 1947, political rivals assassinated Aung San (the current Prime Minister then) and several cabinet members, one of which was his brother.
 On 4 January 1948, the nation became an independent republic, named the Union of Burma, with Sao Shwe Thaik as its first president and U Nu as its first prime minister.
 Unlike almost all other former British colonies, it did not become a member of the Commonwealth.
 A bicameral parliament was formed, consisting of a Chamber of Deputies and a Chamber of Nationalities.
 The geographical area Burma encompasses today can be traced to the Panglong Agreement, which combined Burma proper, which consisted of Lower Burma and Upper Burma, and the Frontier Areas, which had been administered separately by the British.

 AFPFL/Union government

-In 1961, U Thant, Burma's Permanent Representative to the United Nations and former secretary to the Prime Minister, was elected Secretary-General of the United Nations; he was the first non-Westerner to head any international organisation and would serve as UN Secretary-General for ten years.
-Among the Burmese to work at the UN when he was Secretary-General was a young Aung San Suu Kyi.
+In 1961, U Thant, Burma's Permanent Representative to the United Nations and former secretary to the Prime Minister, was elected Secretary-General of the United Nations; he was the first non-Westerner to head any international organization and would serve as UN Secretary-General for ten years.
+Among the Burmese to work at the UN when he was Secretary-General was a young woman named Aung San Suu Kyi.

 Military socialist era

-In 1962, General Ne Win led a coup d'état and established a nominally socialist military government that sought to follow the "Burmese Way to Socialism".
+In 1962, General Ne Win led a coup d'état and established a socialist military government that sought to create a "Burmese Way to Socialism".
 The military expropriated private businesses and followed an economic policy of autarky, or economic isolation.
+The Burmese Way to Socialism emphasized that the military was to have a central role in governing the country, and that the Burmese language and Buddhism were central to identity.

 There were sporadic protests against military rule during the Ne Win years and these were almost always violently suppressed.
 On 7 July 1962, the government broke up demonstrations at Rangoon University, killing 15 students.
 In 1974, the military violently suppressed anti-government protests at the funeral of U Thant.
 Student protests in 1975, 1976 and 1977 were quickly suppressed by overwhelming force.
-The government was deposed following the 1988 Uprising, but was replaced by a military junta.
+The military government of General Ne Win was deposed following the massive 8888 Uprising in 1988 when thousands died, but immediately replaced by another military junta.